SoftUni-Internal/interactive-content/EN/05-SOLID/05-Dependency-Inversion.md

 The above code is a violation of the **Dependency Inversion principle**.

-To solve the design issue behind the code above, we need to create a **middle-layer** where to define an **abstract interface associated with Button** and implemented by any classes like Lamp:
+To solve the design issue behind the code above, we need to create a **middle-layer** where we can define an **abstract interface associated with Button** and implemented by any classes like Lamp:

 ```java
 public interface SwitchableDevice {